pranjalS9/CUE-ChitkaraUniversityEventopedia/README.md

 # CUE-ChitkaraUniversityEventopedia
-CUE is a student club portal for increasing management and connection between students and teachers for non- academic activities
+CUE is a University Student Club Portal for increasing management and connection between students and teachers for non- academic activities